If you’re an aspiring lawyer and aren’t sure which area of law to specialize in, this guide has got you covered!

 Many intellectual property lawyers also focus solely on copyright law, as it is a complex subspecialty itself.

 International law involves the body of rules that govern the relationships between sovereign states and other countries.
-Attorneys should know multiple languages to thrive in this field.
+To thrive in this field, attorneys should know multiple languages.

-These lawyers can work in private international law, where they work with law firms, corporations, banks, or telecommunication firms.
-Or, they can work in public international law where they work with national governments, public interest groups, and other international institutions.
+These lawyers can practice private international law, working with law firms, corporations, banks, or telecommunication firms.
+They can also practice public international law, working with national governments, public interest groups, and other international institutions.

 Another field that foreign language proficiency would benefit is immigration law.
 This legal specialty protects the rights of immigrants and ensures they receive accessible opportunities and sanctuary.

 Real estate lawyers handle cases involving the buying, selling, or renting of land.
-Real estate lawyers have high pay potential, but their caseloads tend to fluctuate with the housing market.
+They have high pay potential, but their caseloads tend to fluctuate with the housing market.

 The list of law specialties doesn’t end there, however!
 If you’re interested in practicing a law specialty that’s a bit more niche, you can consider one of these fields.